Juan Trippe Professor of International Economics

 U.S. Trade Margins During the 2008 Crisis (November 2009), in Richard Baldwin (ed), The Great Trade Collapse: Causes, Consequences and Prospects (VoxEU: Geneva)

-China’s Experience Under the MFA/ATC (February 2009) in Robert Feenstra and Shag-Jin Wei (eds.), China’s Growing Role in World Trade (University of Chicago Press, Forthcoming).
+China’s Experience Under the MFA/ATC (2010) in Robert Feenstra and Shag-Jin Wei (eds.), China’s Growing Role in World Trade (University of Chicago Press, 2010).
 Joint w/ Brambilla, Khandelwal.
 Note: this is a revised version of NBER Working Paper 13346.
 Data used in this paper.

 Exporters and Multinationals: A Portrait of Firms in the U.S. that Trade Goods